 We had nothing to be afraid of, though.
 The flat we are in is part of a new construction complex on the side of an existing building (which is still under construction, otherwise I’d have included a picture of the exterior) and it’s all just lovely.

 Our living/dining combo is perfect, too.
-Except for the wide hallway, the designer of these flats did a tremendous job maximizing the space available, so we never really feel like we’re cramped even though we’ve lost about 2,500 sq ft of living space.
-As a bonus in our living room, we’ve got cable TV, and it seems British folk like most of my favorite American TV shows because they play here as well!
+Except for the wide hallway, the designer of these flats did a tremendous job maximizing the space available, so we never really feel like we’re cramped even though we’ve lost about 2,500 square feet of living space.
+As a bonus in our living room, we’ve got cable TV, and it seems British folks like most of our favorite American TV shows because they play here as well!

 Both bedrooms and the bathroom are in the hallway when you walk in.
 The master is the first one you come to.
 Both rooms are about the same size, but the master has built in wardrobes for closets.
 The bathroom is just gorgeous, but so tiny that I’d need to be Spiderman to get a proper picture of it for the blog.
-There is a shower behind me, so we aren’t resigned to showering in the bath tub yet with the handheld showerhead.
+There is a shower behind me, so we aren’t resigned to showering in the bath tub with a handheld showerhead yet.
 Although that might be the case in our next flat.
-(Hoping not.)
+(Hoping not!)
 Lexie’s room only has a small dresser for storage, so I’d really like to find a permanent flat that has wardrobes in her room, too.

 The flat itself is located on a road called Chiswick High Road.
 It’s the main street through the town of Chiswick where we’re living.
 There are about 200 shops and restaurants on both sides of a two mile stretch down this road, so everything is within walking distance from us, including Cory’s work and the school we think we want Lexie to go to.
-If we do end up choosing the school here, we hope to find a permanent flat on this same street.
-Walking everywhere has it’s perks – including a perky rear end!
+If we do end up choosing the school here in Chiswick, we hope to find a permanent flat on this same street.
+Walking everywhere has its perks, including a perky rear end!
 We’ve been averaging about three miles a day since we got here, so that makes me not feel quite so bad about eating like crap for the past week.
 Who wants to cook when you’ve got about thirty different types of cuisine a few steps from your front door?

 While considered part of Greater London instead of the actual city, Chiswick still has that London charm – the beautiful old buildings and churches, open green areas full of people when the weather is nice, and, of course, the classic red phone booths.

 Before we moved here, I thought I’d want to be directly in the city, as close to Buckingham Palace as possible, but as soon as we started exploring Chiswick, I knew this place was more us.
-There’s a more laid back feel here than in the city, and I certainly don’t feel the same pressure to leave the house looking like a Gucci ad as I would in South Kensington or another, similarly ritzy borough.
-Not to mention, everything is quite a bit cheaper in Chiswick – the flats, the restaurants, the markets.
+There’s a more laid-back feel here than in the city, and I certainly don’t feel the same pressure to leave the house looking like a Gucci ad as I would in South Kensington or another similarly ritzy borough.
+Not to mention, everything is quite a bit cheaper in Chiswick, including the flats, restaurants, and markets.

-Next week begins our search for flats and I’m really excited to see what we’ll be able to get with our limited budget.
+Next week begins our search for a permanent flat and I’m really excited to see what we’ll be able to get with our limited budget.
 It’s kind of fun making such a drastic change in regards to home size and possessions.
 Considering we’ve been living out of our suitcases for three weeks and have been fine, I’m wondering why I even had a shipment of other stuff coming over.
 I can’t even remember now what we had in it!
-I’m quickly learning that our stuff doesn’t matter; these experiences do!
+I’m quickly learning that our stuff doesn’t matter, these experiences do!